 Wanda demonstrated that visual data hides some information that audible data doesn’t.
 She showed that astronomers are better able to detect black holes if they use a combination of audio and visual data.
 Audible data may also help astronomers to avoid biases that come with only using visual data.

-Wanda currently has a position doing research on accessibility at the University of Colorado, USA.
-She has worked as a researcher in Japan, South Africa and the USA.
+Wanda currently works at the European Gravitational Observatory in Italy.
+She has previously worked as a researcher in Japan, South Africa and the USA.

 In 2011, Wanda won one of Google's first annual European Scholarships for Students with Disabilities.